2018 Honda HR-V Range Review

 A sound system with an AM/FM radio, HDMI and iPod compatible USB input sockets, Apple and Android compatible Bluetooth connectivity for phone and audio, and six speakers.

-Satellite navigation, displayed on a 7.0-inch central touchscreen (from which you can control the audio system and other cabin amenities).
+Multi-angle reversing camera and satellite navigation, displayed on a 7.0-inch central touchscreen (from which you can control the audio system and other cabin amenities).

 Height and reach adjustment for the steering wheel, which carries buttons for operating the cruise control, audio and Bluetooth.

 A multi-information display, which presents distance, speed, fuel consumption and outside temperature data, and offers two user-programmable speed alarms.

 Brake hold and hill-start assist functions integrated with the electric park brake.
 Remote keyless entry, and power windows that can be opened from the key fob.

 A tyre deflation warning system, indicator lights in the side mirrors, LED daytime running lights, and LED taillights.

 Brake hold and hill-start assist functions integrated with the electric park brake.
 Power windows that can be opened from the key fob.